Make a donation to CRS Rice Bowl, the Lenten program of Catholic Relief Services. Can't turn in your bowl? Give online!

 Davenport Iowa, 52804-1901

-If all possible please use Remittance form when submitting funds.
+Use the Remittance form when submitting funds.
 Don’t forget to write CRS Rice Bowl in the memo line of your check!
+If possible e-mail a copy of the Remittance form to [email protected]

 We encourage all parishes to submit their funds as soon as they have them available.
-With people working remotely we want to allow enough time for parishes and our Finance office to process all funds.
+We want to allow enough time for parishes and our Finance office to process all funds.
 The final deadline to submit all funds is May 31st.

 25% of the funds stay in the Diocese of Davenport to fund local programs to fight hunger.
 If funds are not submitted in a timely manner it will affect the total grant distribution at the June meeting.
 CRS receives 75% of funds to support CRS development project around the world.